shannaurelle/shann-dragon-book-portfolio/Chapter1.md

 This is the I AM GOOD with the context now means I agree, we need to go visit that place.
 In computers, that would be from assembly language to machine code where only computers can understand them.
-Every machine will have their own codes, and that is why even if their language seems like both using ones and zeroes, the context already built into them matters, which makes two different machines interpret the same code in a different manner.
+Every machine will have their own contexts.
+Even if their language seems like they both use ones and zeroes, the context already built into them may differ, which makes two different machines understand the same code in a different manner.